Ashley Granillo

 David Suh

 Ashley Jean Granillo is a Mexican American writer and educator hailing from the San Fernando Valley.
-She has her BA and MA in Creative Writing from California State University Northridge and holds her MFA in fiction from the University of California Riverside, Palm Desert.
+She has her BA and MA in creative writing from California State University Northridge and holds her MFA in fiction from the University of California Riverside, Palm Desert.
 She is also a member of Las Musas, a collective of Latinx authors whose gender identity aligns with femininity.
 Her short story “Besitos” was featured in Where Monsters Lurk & Magic Hides, a Latine/x short story genre anthology.
-Cruzita and the Mariacheros (Lerner Publishing) is her debut middle grade contemporary novel.
+Her debut middle grade novel, Cruzita and the Mariacheros, was a 2025 Pura Belpré Children’s Author Honor Book.

 Interview